jordandalt/kegnode/README.md

 # KegNode Application

-A containerized application for real-time monitoring and reporting of my home bar (The Lorraine Street Garage) usage.
+A full-stack Javascript application for real-time monitoring and reporting of my home bar (The Lorraine Street Garage) usage.

 ## KegNode-Board

 Node application to read from the Arduino's serial output and POST pour volumes to `Tap` server endpoint.
 Think carefully about how to handle simultaneous pours (we're reading from serial here, so we're really talking about *near*-simultaneity).
 Flow monitor to tap assignment is handled in the config, as is flow rate calibration.

+To begin, run: `npm start`

 ## KegNode-Server

 Express server providing endpoints for:
+- Keg management
+- Tapping kegs
-- Create/Update keg
+- Recording pours
-- Assign keg to tap
+- Getting tap statuses

+To begin, run: `npm run dev`

+### To Do for Server:
+- [ ] Review error handling and responses
+- [ ] Write unit tests and integration tests
-- Record pour for tap
+- [ ] Authentication/security for API endpoints
-- Getting tap status (current keg, current volume)

-## KegNode-MySQL

-Generic Mysql container to hold the data
+- [ ] Prod env setup

 ## KegNode-Client